-Whether it's throbbing cramps, a heavy, Willy Wonka's waterfall–style flow, or the club classic that is bleeding through your nice new skirt, getting your period at work is never a good time.
+Whether it's throbbing cramps, a heavy, Willy Wonka's waterfall-style flow, or the club classic that is bleeding through your nice new skirt, getting your period at work is never a LOL.

-Tampons have become pretty political in the UK.
-There's been a growing outcry against the fact that they're taxed as "luxury" items (womankind has not yet reached an advanced state of being to stop the whole primal, monthly womb-shedding thing), praise for the Indian man who found a cheap, effective way for women to make DIY sanitary pads, and more praise for companies that are perfuming their tampons.
+Sanitary ware has become pretty political.
+There's been a growing outcry against the fact that tampons are taxed as "luxury" items (womankind has not yet reached an advanced state of being to stop the whole primal, monthly womb-shedding thing at the wave of a blue), praise for the Indian man who found a cheap, effective way for women to DIY and the fact that companies now seem to be perfuming their tampons.
 So now it's like you've walked through the corridors of your vagina spraying a bottle of Febreze, which is nice.

-Anyway, there's nothing quite like the realization that your "time of the month" is unexpectedly here, squirming on top of a pile of toilet paper and wondering when you can waddle down the street like some kind of demented penguin to buy a box of Tampax.
-Here's why Bartlett—an altruistic goddess of compressed cotton wool and ultra wings—wants to make sure you're never caught out again.
+Anyway, there's nothing quite like the realisation that you've just "come on" (does anyone other than 15-year-old girls actually use that phrase anymore?) unexpectedly, squirming on top of a pile of loo roll and wondering when you can waddle down the road like some kind of demented penguin to buy a box of Tampax.
+Here's why Alice – an altruistic goddess of compressed cotton wool and ultra wings – wants to make sure you're never caught out again.

-VICE: What inspired you to be such a benevolent "feminine hygiene" dispenser?
+VICE: Hi Alice.
+What inspired you to be such a benevolent "feminine hygiene" dispenser?

 Was there a specific experience that made you think it was important?